yamaton/vscode-h2o/README.md

 # Shell script command completion

-This extension adds autocomplete and introspection of commands to the **Shell Script mode**.
+This extension adds autocompletion and introspection of commands to the **Shell Script mode**.

 * Command-line option/flag/subcommand completion
 * Hover introspection for subcommands and options/flags
 * **Zero configuration**

 ## Demo: Autocomplete in shell script